mostertb/phpjhb-open-bios/README.md

 * getProfileImageURL() (optional)

 ### Step Three
-Add your new Bio class to the construction of the Kernel
+Add your new Bio class to the construction of `mostertb\PhpJhbOpenBios\Kernel`

 ### Step Four
 Submit Pull Request